DNAProject/DNA/README.md

 	Header line: explain the commit in one line (use the imperative)

-	Body of commit message is a few lines of text, explaining things in more detail, possibly giving some background about the issue being fixed, etc etc.
+	The body of the commit message is a few lines of text, explaining things in more detail, possibly giving some background about the issue being fixed, etc.

 	The body of the commit message can be several paragraphs, and please do proper word-wrap and keep columns shorter than about